Gig Harbor Invitational

 Topicality – I have a very high threshold for topicality.
 Unless there is obvious abuse, I find it difficult to vote neg on T. That being said, if the aff does not handle topicality well, then I have no problem voting neg.
 I don't really buy RVIs.

 Kritiks – I love kritiks; I wrote a kritikal aff for the China topic.
-Unfortunately, I am very dense when it comes to lit that I am unfamiliar with, which is going to be most Ks.
+Unfortunately, I am very dense when it comes to lit that I am unfamiliar with, which is going to be most Ks (except for cap, fem, and orientalism).
 As long as you have good analysis/OVERVIEWS, I shouldn’t have too much trouble properly evaluating the K vs. the aff.

 Framework – Bottom line, I need you to tell me why to accept/reject FW, and how that affects my evaluation of the round.
 Without framework/without clash on competing frameworks, I default impact calc.